DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 # Complex Neural Networks
 First, I'd like to start with a note on training complex neural networks.
-Generally, the papers we discuss here apply backpropagation in its native form (i.e., by using PyTorch's automatic differentiation) and do not consider complex or quaternion derivatives.
+Generally, the papers we discuss here apply backpropagation in its native form (i.e., by using PyTorch's automatic differentiation) and do not consider specialized complex or quaternion derivatives.

 Here, we follow [Trabelsi et al., *Deep Complex Networks*](https://arxiv.org/abs/1705.09792).
 The main idea is simply to replace any real-valued multiplication - as done in regular neural networks - with a complex-valued one.